 Further assessment of ICANN’s implementation of WHOIS RT Recommendations can be found in Appendix B.

-17. Summary of ATRT2 Assessment of the Implementation of Security Stability and Resiliency (SSR) Review Team Recommendations
+Report Section 17.
+Summary of ATRT2 Assessment of the Implementation of Security Stability and Resiliency (SSR) Review Team Recommendations

 Actions Taken

 A majority (27 of 41) of the recommendations (and their subtasks) are as yet incomplete, however implementation has at least begun on all recommendations.